yminami373/Treepedia_Public/README.md

 python3 GreenView_Calculate.py
 ```

+This function accepts four parameters: input folder containing metadata (`GSVinfoRoot`), output folder path (`outputTxtPath`), `greenmonth` and key file (`key_file`).

-The input of this [code](https://github.com/ianseifs/Treepedia_Public/blob/master/Treepedia/GreenView_Calculate.py) is the collected metadata of GSV.
+The [example code](https://github.com/y26805/Treepedia_Public/blob/cb806860ca85cf0a8db0805191153d4e3a93d446/Treepedia/GreenView_Calculate.py#L297-L310) is the collected metadata of GSV.
 By reading the metadata, this code will collect GSV images and segment the greenery, and calculate the green view index.
 Considering those GSV images captured in winter are leafless, which are not suitable for the analysis.
 You also need to specify the green season, for example, in Cambridge, the green months are May, June, July, August, and September.

 You can open several process to run this code simutaniously, because the output will be saved as txt files in folder.
 If the output txt file is already there, then the code will move to the next metadata txt file and generate the GVI for next 1000 points.